Title-1

 Wisconsin’s Four-Layer G/T Legal Framework: Statute, Rule, Enforcement, and Definitions

 Wisconsin’s gifted education framework is built from two statutes, one administrative rule, and a set of defined terms that give precise meaning to the obligations each layer creates.
-Together they form the most enforcement-backed G/T framework in the regional series.
+Together they form one of the most enforcement-backed G/T frameworks in the country.

-“Appropriate program” (PI 8.01(2)(t)1.a): A systematic and continuous set of instructional activities or learning experiences which expand the development of the pupils identified as gifted or talented.
+“Access” (PI 8.001(1)): opportunity to study through district course offerings, independent study, CESAs, cooperative arrangements under s.
+66.0301, and postsecondary education institutions.
+“Appropriate program” (PI 8.01(2)(t)1.a): a systematic and continuous set of instructional activities or learning experiences which expand the development of pupils identified as gifted or talented.

 Identify K-12 Across Five Domains Using a Multi-Measure Pupil Profile Responsive to Every Student